Multivariate Analytic Combinatorics for Cost Constrained Channels: Main Results

-To the best of our knowledge this is the first first-order approximation of the size of the follower set of arbitrary strongly connected graphs.
-Notably, the multiplicative term following $t^{-1/2}$ is (asymptotically) independent of $t$ and only depends on $\alpha$.
-Further terms in the asymptotic expansion are effectively computable (with each successive term becoming ever-more unwieldy).
+To the best of our knowledge, such a first-order approximation of the number of limited-cost and fixed-length paths through arbitrary strongly connected graphs is new.
+Notably, disregarding the $O(1/t)$ term, the term following $t^{-1/2}$ is independent of $t$.

-We further present the results for the case of variable-length sequences.
-With the following theorem, we give an alternate proof of one of Shannon's results on discrete noiseless channels~\cite{shannon_mathematical_1948}. \begin{thm} Let $G$ be a strongly connected and deterministic graph and denote by $x_0$ the unique positive solution to $\rho_G(x)=1$.
-Then, the combinatorial capacity of $G$ satisfies $ C_G = - \log_2 x_0. $ \end{thm}